SuzanoVini/Design-Portiifolio/README.md

 ## Star Wars - Pikachulegacy
 ![Star Wars - Pikachulegacy](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/StarWaras%20Pikachu%20Legacy.png)

 This is a made up movie poster that I designed just for fun in Adobe Photoshop.
+It was also one of the most difficult designs i have ever made due to the complexity and diversity of techniques used such as color balance, smudging, lighting and shading.

 ## Business Card
 ![Business card](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/Bunsiness%20Card.png)